polyaxon/polyaxon/templates/tutorials/kubernetes_on_azure.md

     $ kubectl proxy
     ```

-    Since we will be using some storage for the data and outputs on Polyaxon, we need some azure storage for that.
+    Since we will be using some storage for the data, outputs, and logs on Polyaxon, we need some azure storage for that.

 10. Export a storage account name